00p513-dev/cicuta_virosa/README.md

 Soon.

 # How to build it
-We don't like to commit Xcode project file.
-Create your own XCode project, add files and call "cicuta_virosa" function.
+be pro epic hax0r like cockstar or pussy420wnd

 # Credits
 - Some utils (exploit_utilities.c): @Jakeashacks
-- Vuln: Apple
+- Vuln: some company. they kinda popular ig.

 # License
 my patches and additions on top of ModernPwner’s code are licensed under the ABSE (“Anyone But Stefan Esser”) license.